Rapporter/rapportools/README.md

 ## Note

-This package directly loads the `reshape` and `plyr` packages, because some helpers rely on the first version of `reshape` that cannot be imported.
+This package directly loads the `reshape` package, because some helpers rely on the first version of `reshape` that cannot be imported.
 This means some extra clutter in the `.GlobalEnv`.
 Beside that, the basic stats functions (see above) are also overwritten, so be prepared for such changes if you `library(rapportools)`.

 ## Suggestion